For any pen, this is the point of action,

 In diagram 3, the cross-section at the cross-over shows that the nib sits snug on the feed to reduce any distraction for the ink to be sucked sidewards.
 Most often the nib radius is larger than that of the feed, to assure the tightness and compensating for manufacturing tolerances.

-Further down towards the tip of the nib the capillary in the feed and in the slit of the nib run parallel to each other and because the width of the slit is narrower than the width of the capillary of the feed, the ink has plenty of invitation and surface area to move over to the slit.
+Further down towards the tip of the nib the capillary in the feed and in the slit of the nib run parallel to each other.
+Because the width of the slit is narrower than the width of the capillary of the feed, the ink has plenty of invitation and surface area to cross over to the nib.
 Capillary forces of the slit in the nib increase with the narrowing of a slit, thus the ink is sucked quickly towards the bead at the end of the nib.

 In the section about the setting of the tines, I talked already about the tricks to entice the ink to jump over onto the paper.